kausik-coder/first-demo/README.md

 # first-demo
-this is my first repository for my understanding Author - m.kausik
+this is my first repository for my understanding.
+Author - m.kausik